tdyk9098/Chicago-Public-School-Science-Assessment-MiniProject/README.md

 Unsurprisingly (and unfortunately), students with economic disadvantage, english as a second language, and black students all score lower and have a higher non proficiency percentage on the annual Science assessment for Chicago Public Schools.

-White students score higher and have a higher % of proficiency and while female students did not have a statistically significant relationship with test scores.
+White students score higher and have a higher % of proficiency and female students did not have a statistically significant relationship with test scores.

 Students are trending lower in overall mean scale score.